School of Medicine

 Being the voice of the elderly in finding innovative and yet practical solutions to promote their physical and mental health and well being

 Adjunct Professor, Medicine

-Dr. Azimpour holds a Bachelor's degree in Biological Sciences from The University of Texas at Austin, an MD from The University of Texas Medical Branch, and a post-doctoral designation in Biodesign from Stanford University School of Medicine.
+Farzad holds a bachelor’s degree in biological sciences from the University of Texas at Austin, an MD from the University of Texas Medical Branch, and a post-doctoral designation in Biodesign from Stanford University School of Medicine.

-He is a recipient of Phi Beta Kappa distinction and the Arnold P. Gold Foundation Humanism in Medicine Award.
+He is the recipient of Phi Beta Kappa distinction and the Arnold P. Gold Humanism in Medicine Award.